 Nurseries, including those based in children’s centres, and pre-schools all offer a similar type of care and may be run by the council or by private or voluntary organisations.
 Your child will have the opportunity to learn and play alongside lots of other children and take part in games and activities that will help them develop and understand the world around them.

-All childcare settings, which offer free places to two-, three-, and four-year-olds, including school nurseries, must follow the new SEND Code of Practice, and if they are a group setting, they must have a named special educational needs coordinator (SENCO).
-All registered childcare settings, including childminders and schools caring for children up to the age of five, deliver the Early Years Foundation Stage (EYFS) (see section 02 - What the law says).
+All childcare settings, which offer free places to two, three, and four year olds, including school nurseries, must follow the SEND Code of Practice, and if they are a group setting, they should have a named special educational needs coordinator (SENCO).
+All registered childcare settings, including childminders and schools caring for children up to the age of five, must deliver the Early Years Foundation Stage (EYFS) (see section 02 - What the law says).

 When your child starts at a group childcare setting, they will be appointed a key person responsible for planning their activities.
 This key person will keep a daily record of your child’s progress, and will share it on a regular basis with you.

 This short film looks at how an inclusive early years setting in Suffolk has easily made minor adaptations to their care in order to look after children who have additional needs.

 A childminder can offer your child a homely environment that suits some children better than a larger, noisier nursery or out of school club.
 Childminders can care for children from birth through to their teens and they will often be able to drop off and pick up from school.

 Many childminders have had training that enables them to work with disabled children or those with special educational needs, although, in practice, provision varies considerably from area to area.
 They will offer the same opportunities as other childcare, but with the added benefit of providing care at their home with fewer additional children.